These fried boiled eggs are buttery and delicious. They are perfect as a snack, breakfast, or salad topping.

 - Butter: Salted or unsalted, it's up to you.
-I usually have unsalted butter in the fridge (for my frequent baking) so that's what I use, but salted butter will work just as well.
+I usually have unsalted butter in the fridge (for my frequent baking), so that's what I use, but salted butter will work just as well.
+You can substitute olive oil or ghee for the butter.

-- I season these eggs simply, with kosher salt and black pepper.
+- Salt and pepper: I season these eggs simply, with kosher salt and black pepper.
 Garlic powder, paprika, or smoked paprika (one of my favorite spices) would further enhance their flavor.

 Instructions

-Your first step, if you don't already have them in the fridge, is to boil some eggs.
-Let them cool to room temperature before proceeding, then cut the eggs in half lengthwise.
+Your first step, if you don't already have them in the fridge, is to boil eggs.
+Let them cool to room temperature, then cut the eggs in half lengthwise.

 Saute the eggs in butter on both sides until golden brown.
 They come out so delightful: warm and buttery, soft yet crispy.